Finite Pulse-Time Effects in Long-Baseline Quantum Clock Interferometry

 \subsubsection{Discussion of the Generalized $\pi$ and $\pi/2$-Pulse Operators}

-Comparing the generalized $\pi$ and $\pi/2$-pulse operators, Eqs.~\eqref{eq: Pi pulse operator} and ~\eqref{eq: Pi/2 pulse operator}, with the ideal operators, Eq.~\eqref{eq: Pi and Pi/2 pulse operator ideal}, one can observe some additional effects due to the finite pulse time and the position dependency of the intensity of a Gaussian laser beam: \paragraph{Additional momentum kicks} The displacement operators $\hat{\mathcal{D}}$ and $\hat{\mathcal{D}}^\dagger$ correspond to a transfer of momentum $\pm\hbar\vec{k}=\pm\hbar\frac{\vec{e}_Z}{2z_R}$, i.e. the transitions from ground to excited state and vice versa are accompanied by small additional momentum kicks.
+Comparing the generalized $\pi$ and $\pi/2$-pulse operators, Eqs.~\eqref{eq: Pi pulse operator} and ~\eqref{eq: Pi/2 pulse operator}, with the ideal operators, Eq.~\eqref{eq: Pi and Pi/2 pulse operator ideal}, one can observe some additional effects due to the finite pulse time and the position dependency of the intensity of a Gaussian laser beam: \paragraph{Additional momentum kicks and branch-dependent phase} The displacement operators $\hat{\mathcal{D}}$ and $\hat{\mathcal{D}}^\dagger$ correspond to a transfer of momentum \mbox{$\pm\hbar\vec{k}=\pm\hbar \delta Z_R\vec{e}_Z/Z_R^2$} and to an imprinting of a branch-dependent phase $\Phi(Z_0)=\mp\delta Z_R Z_0/Z_R^2$, i.e. the transitions from ground to excited state and vice versa are accompanied by small additional momentum kicks and phase shifts.
 Note, that although there are displacement operators present in the terms $\hat{U}_{\pi,ee}$ and $\hat{U}_{\frac{\pi}{2},ee}$, i.e. the atoms remaining in the excited state during the laser pulse, the momentum of the atom is identical before and after the pulse.
 There is only a momentum shift occuring during the interaction with the laser. \paragraph{Action of $\hat{\bar{U}}(\tau)$} The time-evolution operator